skrusche63/OASIS-ebXML-RegRep-for-Big-Data/README.md

+# Standardized Big Data Management

+Cassandra RegRep is a registry and repository (RegRep) specialized for the Big Data Information Management based upon the OASIS ebXML RegRep standard.
+It enables seamless secure management of almost any kind of digital content associated with a pre-defined and Standard-compliant metadata description.

 ## OASIS ebXML RegRep v4.0 for Cassandra

 This solution offers an implementation of the building blocks of the OASIS ebXML Standard,